The semi-classical energy of open Nambu-Goto strings: Fluctuations of the rotating string

-Here the \emph{scalar} component $f_s$ describes the fluctuations in the direction perpendicular to the plane of rotation, and the \emph{planar} component $f_p$ describes the fluctuations in the plane of rotation (at least approximately for $\sigma \sim \frac{\pi}{2}$).
-The vectors $v_s$, $v_p$ are orthonormal to each other and the world-sheet.
-At $\order(\gamma^0)$, we thus obtain the action\footnote{The same action was obtained for different parameterizations of the fluctuations \cite{BakerSteinke02,ZayasSonnenscheinVaman}.}
+Here the \emph{scalar} component $f_s$ describes the fluctuations in the direction perpendicular to the plane of rotation, and the \emph{planar} component $f_p$ describes the fluctuations in the plane of rotation (at least approximately for small $\sigma$).
+These components are orthonormal to each other and the bulk world-sheet.
+The \emph{radial} component $f_r$ is orthonormal to the others and the boundary of the world-sheet.
+This component is only relevant at the boundary, as is obvious from the action \cite{RotatingString}

-We note that we are implicitly working in transversal gauge here, \cf \cite{Kleinert86}.
-One may perform an explicit gauge fixing in transversal gauge by re-introducing parallel fluctuations together with anti-ghosts $\bar c_\mu$ and Lagrange multipliers $b_\mu$ and adding a gauge fixing term

-which is BRST exact under the free BRST transformation given by \eqref{eq:s_0} and $s_0 \bar c_\mu = i b_\mu$ (with the action on the other fields vanishing).
-But obviously, the unphysical fields $c^\mu, \bar c_\mu, b_\mu$ and the parallel fluctuations $(\del_\mu \bar X_a) \vp^a$ vanish by the equation of motion, so it is consistent to set them to zero.
-In particular there are then no anomalies.
-Furthermore, they also do not contribute to the energy density, which we compute later on.

-Obviously, going to higher dimensional target space-time simply amounts to multiplying the number of scalar fields.
-Furthermore, it should be noted that the world-sheet is actually curved, \cf \eqref{eq:scalarCurvature}.
+Of course, going to higher dimensional target space-time simply amounts to multiplying the number of scalar fields.
+Furthermore, it should be noted that the string world-sheet is actually curved, \cf \eqref{eq:metric}.
 This does not matter for the canonical quantization procedure described in this section, but will be important in the discussion of renormalization in the following one.